Human Values in a Single Sentence: Moral Presence, Hierarchies, and Transformer Ensembles on the Schwartz Continuum: Declaration of generative AI and AI-assisted technologies in the manuscript preparation process

 \section{Declaration of generative AI and AI-assisted technologies in the manuscript preparation process}

-During the preparation of this work, the authors used ChatGPT from OpenAI to improve the readability and language of the manuscript.
+During the preparation of this work, the authors used GPT-5.1 Thinking \citep{ChatGPT2026} to improve the readability and language of the manuscript.
 After using this tool/service, the authors reviewed and edited the content as needed.
 The authors take full responsibility for the content of the published article.